© Crown copyright 2020

 - modernising the computerised systems for the management of data and information on official controls

 4. IT changes

-TRACES New Technology (NT) will soon become the new system for notifying all imports from outside the EU.
+TRACES New Technology (NT) will soon replace TRACES Classic as the new system for notifying imports from outside the EU.

 4.1 How to register for TRACES NT

 - Once you have your new EU login account, you can request a new user access profile in TRACES NT